X

 5. Customizing Content

 You can also encourage viewers to stay on your site longer by using data to optimize its performance.
-Insights from your DMP enable you to serve the right content to the right viewers at the right time.
+Insights from your DCP enable you to serve the right content to the right viewers at the right time.
 This will encourage users to stick around on your site for longer so that they can view more content and see more ads.

 Your data will reveal to you what kinds of content are performing the best with your audience.
 When you create new content, you can focus on the areas and have more assurance that the content will be popular with your subscribers.
 This information might give you some direction as to the format of your content as well as the topics you should cover.